Header

 Dobermensch

 5 stars The most miserable of all Floyd's albums.
-'The Wall' sounds like a picnic by the seaside compared to this.
-Here it's pretty much Roger Waters by himself at the helm, happily guiding the Pink ship kamikaze style into to the heart of the sun... with no possible point of return.
+'The Wall' sounds like a picnic by the seaside with ice-cream and wafers compared to this.
+Here, it's pretty much Roger Waters by himself at the helm, happily guiding the Pink ship kamikaze style into to the heart of the sun... with no possible point of return.

 It's heavy going throughout, but sounds straight from the heart and honest.
-There's not so much Dave Gilmour on this recording, as he'd had just about had enough of Roger by this point.
+There's not so much Dave Gilmour on this recording, as he was in a huff and had just about had enough of Roger by this point.
 Rick Wright was already sacked and Nick Mason does what Nick Mason always did - played solid but unspectacular drums.
-'The Final Cut' was clearly a band imploding - and it sounds like it.
+'The Final Cut' was clearly the sound of a band imploding.

 Why the 5 stars then?

-There's also lots of sound effects, which I'm always a big sucker for, particularly the pub scene in 'Paranoid Eyes'. which has lots of clinking beer mugs and mumbling patrons.
+There's also lots of sound effects within, which I'm always a big sucker for, particularly the pub scene in 'Paranoid Eyes'. which has lots of clinking beer mugs and mumbling patrons.

 'The Final Cut' is a beautiful, poetic album, lyric heavy and not a happy listen at all.
-Where it gains most points is in the fact that this Floyd album actually means something, unlike the self pity in 'The Wall'.
+Where it gains most points is in the fact that this Floyd album actually conveys a meaning and a message that many people in Britain were in sympathy with at that time.

 Dobermensch | 5/5 |